 We do this by respecting ourselves, each other and our shared culture.

 From our Patron

-Mrs Linda Hurley (nee McMartin) was born and raised in Sydney.
-She was educated at Kingsgrove High School and after attending Riverina College became a primary school teacher, commencing in 1976.
+Her Excellency Mrs Linda Hurley (nee McMartin) was born and raised in Sydney.
+She was educated at Kingsgrove High School and went on to become a teacher, commencing in 1976.
 She married David Hurley in 1977.

 “Ever since I first saw and heard Moorambilla Voices, I was impressed by the singers in this wonderful choir and the inspiring musical programs they provide.
 I am delighted to become Patron and to have further opportunities to support talented young people in regional and rural areas fulfil their dreams through music.”
 Mrs. Linda Hurley

 We have developed a strong community network over the past twelve years founded on the initial three pillars- excellence,equity and opportunity.

 Our 2017 - 2020 vision will focus on the following :